-Air Source Heat Pumps (ASHPs) can be used to provide heating and hot water and can absorb heat from the air in temperatures as low as -15o C. Unlike conventional boilers, ASHPs deliver heat at lower temperatures over longer periods of time and are available in two systems; air-to-water and air-to-air.
+Air Source Heat Pumps (ASHPs) can be used to heat your home and provide hot water; and they can absorb heat from the air in temperatures as low as -15o C. Unlike conventional boilers, ASHPs deliver heat at lower temperatures over longer periods of time and are available in two systems; air-to-water and air-to-air.

 How Air Source Heat Pumps Work?

 ASHPs transport the heat from the air outside into a fluid that moves through a compressor which increases its temperature.
 The high temperature generated is then used to heat the property.

 Air-to-water systems generate heat via a wet central heating system, whilst air-to-air systems circulate warm air through fans.
 Air-to-air systems are more suited to heat a property and are unlikely to provide hot water as well.